-In the prior year, impairment losses of R18,4 million arose due to underperformance of Green Cross assets, most notably store fixtures and fittings due to subdued trading throughout the year, exacerbated by COVID-19 lockdown restrictions, with the expectation that demand will remain under pressure.

-• A register containing details of properties is available for inspection by shareholders or their duly authorised agents during business hours at the registered office of the Company. notes to the financial statements continued for the year ended 30 June 2021
+No impairment losses arose in the current year.
+In the prior year, impairment losses of R8,5 million arose due to identified obsolescence of, damage to and underperformance of items of plant, machinery and vessels.
+A register containing details of properties is available for inspection by shareholders or their duly authorised notes to the financial statements continued for the year ended 30 June 2022